modio/modio-docs/public/en-us/features/authentication/custom-sso-web.md

 To use our website identity provider login, you must satisfy the following criteria:

 - Host an identity provider that implements the [OAuth 2.0 Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html).
-- The ability for your identity provider to create an OAuth client for mod.io for `client_credentials` grant type requests.
+- The ability for your identity provider to create an OAuth client for mod.io to initiate `authorization_code` grant type requests.

 ## Authentication Process